palbungi/palworld-proton-docker/README.md

 # Windows Palworld Dedicated Server Docker
-*Windows version of the Palworld Dedicated Server docker image*
+*Windows version of the Palworld Dedicated Server docker image using [Proton](https://github.com/GloriousEggroll/proton-ge-custom).*

 ## How to use